ritchieng/deep-learning-wizard/docs/language_model/mmlm/mmlm_intro.md

 # Multi Modal Language Models Introduction

-In this tutorial, we will be covering Multi-Modal Language Models (MMLMs) leveraging on Ollama using Llava:13b-v1.6 open-source model.
+In this tutorial, we will be covering Multi-Modal Language Models (MMLMs) leveraging on Ollama using `ollama run llava:13b` open-source model.

 ## Environment Setup